PaddlePaddle/PaddleX/docs/index.en.md

 ```
 The following steps were executed:

-* `create_pipeline()` instantiates the production line object
+* `create_pipeline()` instantiates the pipeline object
-* Pass in the image and call the `predict` method of the production line object for inference prediction
+* Pass in the image and call the `predict` method of the pipeline object for inference prediction
 * Process the prediction results